Vardø Municipality: Climate

 The port of Vardø, on the Barents Sea, remains ice-free all year round thanks to the warm North Atlantic drift.
 Vardø earlier had a tundra climate (Köppen: ET), but as a result of warming, Vardø now has a subarctic climate (Köppen: Dfc) using the official 1991-2020 period, because the monthly mean temperatures in July and August has passed the 10 C threshold.
 Excluding high mountain areas, it was earlier the only town in Norway proper (excluding Svalbard and Jan Mayen) with a polar climate.
 The town is on an unsheltered island in the Barents Sea and treeless.
 The "midnight sun" is above the horizon from 16 May to 29 July, and the period with continuous daylight lasts a bit longer, polar night from 24 November to 19 January.
 The average date for first overnight freeze (below 0 °C) in autumn is October 12.
 The weather station Vardø Radio (10 m) started recording in June 1829.

 Fauna and flora

 The municipality of Vardø with its seabird colonies of Hornøya and Reinøya are among the most interesting on this part of the coast.
 There is a small breeding population of Brunnich's guillemot as well as larger numbers of razorbill and common guillemot.

 The climate is too cold in summer and too windy in winter for trees, but a few planted trees exist in wind-sheltered locations, generally rowans.

 Transportation

-The island is connected to the mainland via the undersea Vardø Tunnel (Norway's first such structure).
+The island is connected to the mainland via the undersea Vardø Tunnel which was Norway's first such structure.
 Vardø Airport and the settlement of Svartnes are on the mainland opposite the tunnel entrance.
 Vardø is a port of call on Norway's Hurtigruten ferry service.
 The town is the northern termination of European route E75, which starts in Sitia, Crete.